Should I Give Money to my Heirs Before I Die?

 What Else Do I Need to Know?

 A lot.
 The estate planning attorneys at Hale Ball PLC can explain how these general rules apply to your situation so you can make educated decisions.
+Business interests need special consideration when they are gifted.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.